Ferrari 812 Superfast Review

 Transmission: 7-speed dual-clutch

-Our friends at Ferrari USA have set the MSRP for the 812 Superfast at 315,000.
+The Ferrari 812 Superfast price is set at $315,000.
 This is assuming you want cloth seats and no options whatsoever.
-So far, the most popular upgrades we’ve seen are the optional seats from the LaFerrari, Ferrari’s Telemetry Package, and of course, leather.
+So far, the most popular upgrades we've seen are the optional seats from the LaFerrari, Ferrari's Telemetry Package, and of course, leather.
+All these upgrades and options may increase the Ferrari 812 price, but they are absolutely worth every bit.
 Carbon fiber exterior accents and custom colors from the Tailor Made department.
 The 812 Superfast cost is more attractive than many other flagships from the competition.
-Many of the Ferrari Superfast Specs are expensive, but totally worth it.

 Ferrari 812 Superfast Interior